bollu/bollu.github.io/README.md

 Since $\beta^{-1} \circ \alpha \in \pi_1(x, x) = 1$, we have that
 $\beta^{-1} \circ \alpha \simeq \epsilon_x$. [ie, path is homotopic to trivial path]. compose by $\beta$ on the left: This becomes $\alpha \simeq \beta$.

+- This is pretty cool to be, because it shows that a simply connected space is forced to be path connected.
+Moreover, we can imagine a simply connected space as one we can "continuously crush into a single point".

 # Finitely generated as vector space v/s algebra: